Olinda Chapel Biography: Age, Marriages, Children, Businesses -Pindula, Local Knowledge

 |Nandi Amari Tadiwa Nkomo

-Olinda Chapel is a Zimbabwean entrepreneur, social media personality and former wife of Zim Hip Hop rapper, Stunner as well as the musician Tytan.
-In March 2018 she was married to Tytan.
+Olinda Chapel is a Zimbabwean entrepreneur, social media personality and wife of musician Tytan whom she married in March 2018.

 On 24 July 2019, Olinda revealed in a live social media video that she had decided to turn her marriage to Tytan into an open relationship.
 She said she'd taken the decision after she found out Tytan cheated on her with her best friend in 2018.[1]
 Olinda had married Tytan in March 2018 follower an event-filled breakup with Stunner.